-- Students may buy and install AC units, as well as maintain them. - The units must be the portable, with or without the window tubing and use 110 volts.
+• Students may buy and install AC units, as well as maintain them.

+- The units must be portable, with the window tubing and use 110 volts.
 Screens will need to be taken out and foam board purchased and installed around the tubing. - The window air conditioning units are not allowed because of the damage done to windows unless properly installed.
-Professional Residence Life Staff are not under the Residence Life Manual policies and are exempt from this as they are subject to Employee policies and their apartment is their permanent residence. - The students(s) will be responsible for any broken items while installing and removing the AC units.

-- Only one air conditioning unit is allowed per bedroom, or the air conditioning unit may also be placed in the main living room living space.
-Maximum of two air conditioners per apartment. - The dates for installation and removal are: - August move-in through October 1 is when the air conditioners can be installed.
-If the weather is still unseasonably warm come October 1, we can look at extending through October 15.
-The extension request would need to be made to the Residence Life Professional Staff.
-Students will receive fines if not removed by October 1 and no extension has been granted.
-Air conditioners not removed will be confiscated, and will not be returned to the resident. - o In the spring, air conditioners can be reinstalled April 15 and must be removed before all residents move out of the apartment.
+Professional Residence Life Staff are not under the Residence Life Manual policies and are exempt from this as they are subject to Employee policies and their apartment is their permanent residence. - The students(s) will be responsible for any broken items while installing and removing the AC units. - Only one air conditioning unit is allowed per bedroom, or the air conditioning unit may also be placed in the main living room living space.
+Maximum of two air conditioners per apartment. - The dates for installation and removal are: - August move-in through October 15 is when the air conditioners can be installed.
+Students will receive fines if not removed by October 15 and no extension has been granted.
+Air conditioners not removed will be confiscated, and will not be returned to the resident. - In the spring, air conditioners can be reinstalled April 1st and must be removed before all residents move out of the apartment.
 Again, if weather is warmer sooner, a request can be made to the Residence Life Professional Staff to install earlier.
-Students will receive fines if installed sooner than April 15, unless an early installation is granted, and if an air conditioner is not removed when moving-out.
+Students will receive fines if installed sooner than April 1st, unless an early installation is granted, and if an air conditioner is not removed when moving-out.